SamayJain10/Amazon-Clone/README.md

 6) Slider: A slider for showcasing featured products, highlighting popular and recommended items.

 7) Secondary Content: A secondary content section featuring product slides, providing users with additional product information and               recommendations.

 8) Footer: A footer section with links to various Amazon pages, including Help, About, and more, as well as a copyright notice.

+9) Signin Page: Allows user to signin into their accounts.

+10) Signup Page: Allows user to register their account.

 ## Getting Started